clavisound/SlimLoRa/README.md

 This library does not implement any kind of event handling.
 A call to the Join and SendData methods will block for several seconds until the end of the second receive window.

 Be sure to put connected sensors into sleep mode before sending data to save energy!

-### Timer0
-SlimLoRa uses the Timer0 on every call of the Join or SendData methods.
-Between these calls Timer0 can be used by the user for other purposes.
-See also timing.h and timing.c.

-## Supported hardware

-Radios based on the SX1276 are supported (e.g. HopeRF RFM95).

-## Release History

 ## Contributions